tjheslin1/Patterdale/docs/index.md

 ## What is it?

-Patterdale monitors Oracle databases and exports metrics conforming to Prometheus' standards.
+Patterdale monitors Oracle databases and exports metrics conforming to [Prometheus](https://github.com/prometheus/prometheus) standards.

 ## Configuration